csidsocialmedia/csidsocialmedia.github.io/_posts/2014-06-06-Master-function-and-attention-dynamics.markdown

 Now let's analyze a different network model.
 Everything is the same execpt that the new node randomly select m friends without considering their degrees.

-The probability of a new link attaches to a node of degree k is propotional to p_k.
-We do not need to weight or normalize this variable.
+The probability of a new link attaches to a node of degree k is propotional to 1/n.
+This probability increases to (1/n)*n*p_k = p_k when we consider all nodes of degree k.
+If we consider the competition for the m links brought by a new node, we have m*p_k.

-The total number of new links attaching to nodes with degree k is m*p_k.
-So we have
+Similar to the BA model, we can derive that

 $$
 (n+1)p_{k,n+1}-np_{k,n} = \Delta k = mp_{k-1}-mp_k, \,\,\,\,\,   (12)